dxdc/homebridge-blinds/README.md

 ### Advanced URL Configuration

-Alternatively, for more advanced configuration of URL's, each URL can be set to a complete request/requestretry objects, e.g.:
+Alternatively, for more advanced configuration of URL's, each URL can be set to a complete request/requestretry object, e.g.:

 ```js
       "up_url": {